Safelisting with persisted queries

 Secure your graph while minimizing request latency

-With GraphOS Enterprise, you can enhance your supergraph's security by maintaining a persisted query list (PQL) for your supergraph's self-hosted router.
-The Apollo Router checks incoming requests against the PQL, an operation safelist made by your first-party apps.
+With GraphOS Enterprise, you can enhance your supergraph's security by maintaining a persisted query list (PQL) for your GraphOS Router.
+To create and update the PQL, first-party apps register trusted operations to the PQL at build time.

 Your router can use its persisted query list (PQL) to both protect your supergraph and speed up your clients' operations:

-- When you enable safelisting, your router rejects any incoming operations not registered in its PQL.
+When you enable safelisting, your router rejects any incoming operations not registered in its PQL.

 - Your router can require that clients provide operations by ID and reject full operation strings—even operation strings present in the PQL.